 - 1½ teaspoons vanilla extract

-- Break up the graham crackers and place in a food processor and process until they are crumbs but still have a texture.
+- Break the graham crackers into small pieces and place them in a food processor and process until they are large crumbs but, still have a texture.
 Do not over process into powder.
 Work with smaller batches to keep the size of the crumbs even.
 Pour into a bowl.

 - Chop the pecans until finely chopped (I buy them chopped and then chop them a little more).
 Place crumbs in a dry frying pan over medium high heat and toast lightly until you can smell the aroma.